PascalJFifi/Global-Video-Game-Sales-Analysis/README.md

 ## How to Use

 1. Clone the repository:
-2. Navigate to the project directory: `cd Global-Video-Game-Sales-Analysis `
+2. Navigate to the project directory: `cd Global-Video-Game-Sales-Analysis'
 3. Ensure you have Jupyter Notebook installed.
 4. Open the `games.ipynb` notebook to view the analysis.